giellalt/giellalt.github.io/dicts/nds/editing_dicts_w_XXE.md

-# Using XMLMind XM Editor (XXE) to edit dictionary files
+# Using XMLMind XML Editor (XXE) to edit dictionary files

 This is a brief guide for using [XMLMind XML Editor (XXE)](http://www.xmlmind.com/xmleditor/) to edit xml-based dictionaries.
+It documents use for *Neahttádigisánit* dictionaries in the *giellalt* infrastructure, but the editor can be used for any xml document.

 # Preferences